kapouer/window-page/README.md

 - patch: pathname changed and document is not prerendered, or query changed
 - setup: visible, on first view or pathname changed
 - paint: visible, on first view or pathname or query changed
-- focus: visible, location hash changed; `state.hash` is set.
+- fragment: visible, location hash changed; `state.hash` is set.
 - close: visible, after new state reach setup, referrer is closed
 - catch: error was thrown, `state.error` is set.